SERG-Delft/delftswa/2022/assignment.md

 <a id="videos"></a>

-### Final Presentation
+### Final Presentations

 #### Video

-The course will be concluded with an online presentation day.
-To that end each team prepares a 10 minute video highlighting their work.
+Each team prepares a 10 minute video highlighting their work.
+The videos will be linked from the DESOSA site.

 The primary audience for this video is your fellow students who also followed this course.
 Furthermore, try to make the video of interest to current or future contributors of the open source system you analyzed.

-Aspects you can cover in your video include the purpose of the system (essay 1), the underlying architecture (essay 2), the quality assurance process (essay 3), as well as your choice of topic for essay 4.
+Aspects you can cover in your video include the purpose of the system (essay 1), the underlying architecture (essay 2), the quality assurance process (essay 3), and scalability (essay 4).
 As it is impossible to cover everything you did, please focus on what sets your system apart from many other systems -- the key thing other students in this course should learn about your system.

 In terms of video style, feel free to use your full creativity.